wbryan78124/Ubuntu-18.04-server-xmr/README.md

 sudo shutdown
 ```
 it will tell you it scheduled a shutdown, so wait a minute and see if it does. if it does GREAT!!!!! now you can unplug the monitor install dummy plug and move it to where ever you want (hence why i prefer WIFI in mine)

+im doing this guide in my spare time so i'll continue creating it but please be patient, should be completed in couple days